RepRapLtd/6DInput/README.md

-# 6DInput
+# 6DInputs

-## A Project to create an open-source 3D printed 6 DoF input device
+## A Project to create open-source 3D printed 6 DoF input devices

 Please fork this repository if you want to contribute, then send a pull request.

+Note the plurals in the heading.
+We would like several designs to be created here, not just one.
+Anyone can either contribute a new design or improve or correct an existing one.

 Please put your work in one of these folders, as appropriate, or create a folder under which to put the tree of your own work: